pytest-dev/pytest/doc/en/doctest.rst

     >>> ...
     >>>

-Note that the fixture needs to be defined in a place visible by pytest, for example a `conftest.py` file or plugin; normal python files containing docstrings are not normally scanned for fixtures unless explicitly configured by :confval:`python_files`.
+Note that the fixture needs to be defined in a place visible by pytest, for example, a `conftest.py` file or plugin; normal python files containing docstrings are not normally scanned for fixtures unless explicitly configured by :confval:`python_files`.